skyellen/robwork-mirror/doc/manual/manual.hpp.md

 # Workcells # {#sec_rw_manual_workcells}
 The WorkCell is one of the primary containers in RobWork.
-A WorkCell should gather all stateless elemenst/models of a scene.
-These are primarilly:
+A WorkCell should gather all stateless elements/models of a scene.
+These are primarily:
 - Kinematic structure of frames
 - All devices
 - All sensors